julioarhernandez/purevanity/src/_includes/service-pages/kybella.md

 <p class="services-details-two__text-2">
-  Kybella is a non-surgical treatment designed to reduce submental fullness, commonly known as a double chin.
+  Kybella is a non-surgical treatment designed to reduce submental fat, commonly known as a double chin.
 Unlike invasive surgical procedures, Kybella is a minimally invasive option that uses deoxycholic acid, a naturally occurring substance in the body that helps break down fat cells.
 </p>
 <p class="services-details-two__text-2">
     This treatment is perfect for individuals looking for a quick, effective way to enhance their facial profile without undergoing surgery.
 The results are long-lasting, providing a slimmer, more contoured look in the treated area.